sercrod/sercrod/docs/papers/nablla-model-attribute-full-regeneration-en.md

 ---

 ## Chapter 10.
 Conclusion ?
-A Systematic Framework for Nablla Type Models
+A Systematic Framework for Sercrod Type Models

-Throughout this document, using Nablla as a reference, we have organized:
+Throughout this document, using Sercrod as a reference, we have organized:

 - an attribute-first UI model
 - template primacy as a structural principle
 - full regeneration as the update procedure

-The Nablla type model:
+The Sercrod type model:

 - concentrates state in attributes and the DOM
 - reconstructs the DOM from templates
 - does not maintain a virtual DOM

 Rendering optimizations are delegated to the standard DOM engine of the environment.
-Nablla itself focuses on the principles for using attributes and the DOM.
+Sercrod itself focuses on the principles for using attributes and the DOM.

 This document is not a usage manual for a specific implementation, but: